neo4j-partners/azure-resource-manager-neo4j/simple/README.md

 [![Deploy To Azure US Gov](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazuregov.svg?sanitize=true)](https://portal.azure.us/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fneo4j-partners%2Fazure-resource-manager-neo4j%2Fmain%2Fsimple%2FmainTemplate.json)
 [![Visualize](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/visualizebutton.svg?sanitize=true)](http://armviz.io/#/?load=https%3A%2F%2Fraw.githubusercontent.com%2Fneo4j-partners%2Fazure-resource-manager-neo4j%2Fmain%2Fsimple%2FmainTemplate.json)

-The template provisions a virtual network, VM Scale Sets (VMSS), Managed Disks with Premium Storage and public IPs with a DNS record per node.
+The template provisions a virtual network, Virtual Machine Scale Sets (VMSS), Managed Disks with Premium Storage and Public IPs with a DNS record per node.
 It also sets up a network security group.

 ## Environment Setup
 You will need an Azure account.

 First we need to install and configure the Azure CLI.
 You can install the CLI by following the instructions [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).
+Bascially all you need to do is run:

+    brew update && brew install azure-cli
+    az login

 You can confirm the CLI is working properly by running: